 \section{Current Surprise Definitions and Their Limitations}

 Classical definitions of surprise, such as Shannon and Bayesian Surprise, provide elegant mathematical frameworks for quantifying unexpectedness.
-However, these approaches often fall short in capturing the core mechanisms driving adaptive behavior: continuous learning and flexible model updating.
-This section revisits and analyzes existing formulations, elaborating on their conceptual foundations and outlining both their strengths and limitations.
+Indeed, the notion of surprise plays a central role in the field of active inference \cite{friston2015active}, where it serves as a key driver of perception and action.
+However, these approaches often fall short of capturing the mechanisms that underlie adaptive behavior, namely continuous learning and flexible model updating.
+In this section, we revisit existing formulations of surprise, examining their conceptual foundations while highlighting both their strengths and their limitations.

 Before proceeding with our discussion, we introduce the notation used throughout this paper.
 Scalars are denoted by lowercase letters (e.g., $x$), vectors by bold lowercase letters (e.g., $\xb$), and matrices by bold uppercase letters (e.g., $\Xb$).
 Distributions in the data space are represented by uppercase letters (e.g., $P$), probabilities by lowercase letters (e.g., $p$), and distributions in the parameter space by the symbol $\pi$.
 The $L_2$ norm is denoted by $\|\cdot\|_2$, and the absolute value or $L_1$ norm is denoted by $|\cdot|$.
 We use $\E[\cdot]$ to denote the expectation operator and $\text{sgn}(\cdot)$ for the sign operator.
 Estimators are denoted with a hat, as in $\hat{\cdot}$.